ASKCOS/ASKCOS/deploy/README.md

 The services will start in a detached state.
 You can view logs with `docker-compose logs [-f]`.

 To stop the containers use `docker-compose stop`.
 To restart the containers use `docker-compose start`.
-To completely delete the containers and volumes use `docker-compose down -v` (this deletes user database and saves; read section about backuping up data first).
+To completely delete the containers and volumes use `docker-compose down -v` (this deletes user database and saves; read section about backing up data first).

 ### Managing Django